impeccableai/axii-examples/tasks/dir_list/README.md

 # Dir List
 ## Description
-This script lists file names in a directory and writes them to an output file.
+This Task lists file names in a directory and writes them to an output file.
 The input directory is specified using the "dir" flag, and the output file is specified using the "output" flag.

 ### Example
 `Input Directory`: